Tonkatsu DJ Agetarō

 Tonkatsu DJ Agetarō (とんかつDJアゲ太郎) is a Japanese manga series written by yipiao and illustrated by Yūjirō Koyama.
 It has been serialized online via Shueisha's digital publication Shōnen Jump+ since November 2014, and is also serialized in Shueisha's fashion magazine Men's Non-no. It has been collected in eleven tankōbon volumes.
 A 12-episode anime television series adaptation directed by Akitaro Daichi and animated at Studio Deen aired between April 10 and June 26, 2016.

-A live-action film adaptation was originally scheduled to release on June 19, 2020, but was delayed to October 30, 2020 due to the COVID-19 pandemic.
+A live-action film adaptation was originally scheduled to be released on June 19, 2020, but was delayed to October 30, 2020 due to the COVID-19 pandemic.